harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 ##### Hotfixes

-The current version does not include a hotfix release.
+This release does not include hotfixes.

 #### August 4, 2023, Harness version 80120, Harness Delegate version 23.08.80104

 ##### What's new

-This release does not include any new features.
+This release does not include new features.

 ##### Early access

-This release does not include any new early access features.
+This release does not include early access features.

 ##### Fixed issues